JanneMattila/www/docs/_posts/2024/11/2024-11-18-logic-app-and-easyauth.markdown

 ## Conclusion

-The above steps showed how to secure a Standard Logic App with EasyAuth.
+The above steps showed how to secure a Standard Logic App with EasyAuth authentication.
 Please remember, that this was only about the identity part.
 There are other aspects to consider when securing your Logic App including network restrictions etc.

-This scenarios was only about the incoming requests to the Logic App.
+This scenario was about the *incoming requests to Logic App*.
-If you need to call other services from the Logic App, you need to consider the outgoing requests as well.
+If you need to *call other services from the Logic App, you need to consider the outgoing requests* as well.
-That is, _again_, a topic for another blog post.
+Typically, you would use Managed Identity for that.

-You can find the full source code from my GitHub repository:
+You can find the full source code from my GitHub repository.
+Just open `setup.ps1` and run commands line by line and you have the same setup as I had in this blog post:

 {% include githubEmbed.html text="JanneMattila/azure-logic-apps-demos/easyauth" link="JanneMattila/azure-logic-apps-demos/tree/main/easyauth" %}